umami-hep/cora/README.md

 This python-based command-line tools allows to render file placeholders in other files.
 The tools is independent of the document type, since it is assumed that the chosen syntax does not interfere with syntax of any (especially markup) languages.
+The indent of the placeholder is used for the whole inserted code/text block.

 ## Usage